peeveen/httperrorhandler/README.md

 There is a default error handler implementation available (`httperrorhandler.DefaultErrorHandler`), or you can provide your own.

 The default implementation will write the HTTP status code and the JSON representation of the error to the response as the `application/problem+json` content type.
+If the error object cannot be marshalled to JSON, it will be written as a `text/plain` response.